hdShang/arxiv-daily/docs/cs-CL/2025-05-29/papers/250524009v2-diversity-of-transformer-layers-one-aspect-of-parameter-scaling-laws.md

 ---
 layout: default
-title: Diversity of Transformer Layers: One Aspect of Parameter Scaling Laws
+title: "Diversity of Transformer Layers: One Aspect of Parameter Scaling Laws"
 ---

 # Diversity of Transformer Layers: One Aspect of Parameter Scaling Laws